-BT: I’m glad you brought this up Neal.
+BT: I’m glad you brought this up.
 What really matters here is not what I think or what you think.
 We’re not discussing our piece of art.
 It’s Brian and company’s art.
 I have a website that attempts to explain, as best I can, what that art is about.
 Everything there can be traced back to trying to figure out where Brian’s head was at in 1966.

 Wilson has been labeled as innocent and naïve.
 Tony Asher hinted that Brian was taken in by ‘marshmallow mystics.’
 3

 Some of Brian’s statements about Arthur Koestler and The Act Of Creation are difficult to substantiate.
-For example, in the Don Was film Brian states that Koestler’s position is that the first rule of ego is the desire to be funny, humor.
-This position is difficult to find in The Act Of Creation but it can be inferred through the book if one is willing to bend over backwards to make the point.
+For example, in the Don Was film, Brian states that Koestler’s position is that the first rule of ego is the desire to be funny, humor.
+This position is difficult to find in The Act Of Creation but it can be inferred through the book if one is willing to bend over backward to make the point.

 The point I’d like to make is that there is some projection going on here.
-To a degree The Act Of Creation is the Rorschach test and Brian is seeing what he wants to see in Koestler.
+To a degree, The Act Of Creation is the Rorschach test and Brian is seeing what he wants to see in Koestler.
 In 1966, I believe Brian saw Koestler’s creative theory as a way to make an album capable of bringing about the spiritual experience.